School code: 3962

 When and where is the Spanish Immersion Program offered?

 FHU’s Spanish Immersion Program is offered in the summer of even years.
-The 2016 Spanish Immersion Program will be held in Madrid, Spain, during the month of July.
+The 2018 Spanish Immersion Program will take place June 30 - July 28.

 How much does the program cost?

-The cost of participating in the Spanish Immersion Program is currently $6,000 and includes tuition, airfare, room and board, and travel insurance.
+The cost of participating in the Spanish Immersion Program is currently $6,200 and includes tuition, airfare, transportation to/from airport, room and board, excursions, a one-month metro pass for Madrid, and travel insurance.

 Will there be any other expenses?